-Blue balls is equally frustrating for women.
+Blue balls are equally frustrating for women.
 What used to be considered a problem that was unique to men is happening for the other half.
 The bottom line is blue balls is not pleasant.
 You might feel a throbbing down below that pushes you over the edge.
 A cramping or tightness can make you really start to squirm or there can be a pulsing as the blood rushes to this pivotal part of your body.

 What Can Give You Relief from Blue Balls?

 In the same way that a man is desperate for relief from blue balls, the same holds true for a woman.
 If you are experiencing this discomfort in your private parts that can range from mild pressure to serious pain, you just want it to go away.
-The best way to resolve the issue is to allow the cycle to be completed during an !ntimate moment.
+The best way to resolve the issue is to allow the cycle to be completed during an intimate moment.
 Men will tell you the same thing.
-Otherwise, the only thing you can do is wait it out as the build up of blood slowly ebbs.
+Otherwise, the only thing you can do is wait it out as the build-up of blood slowly ebbs.
 A cold shower might help.